jonlpersson/ed-latimore/site/_products/a-course-on-stoic-street-smarts.md

       Don't wait to transform your life.
 Enroll in Stoic Street Smarts today and start your journey to mastering life's challenges with wisdom and grit!
-  - _id: block_benefits
-    heading: The benefits of the Stoic Street Smarts Blueprint
-    benefit_items:
-      - heading: You'll never miss a lesson!
-        text: >-
-          Because the lessons are delivered as a text, there's no risk of them going to spam.
-      - heading: Short and effective
-        text: >-
-          Once a week, you get a lesson on developing Stoic Street Smarts in 600 characters or less
-      - heading: Stoicism meets street stmarts
-        text: A modern take on the ancient philosophy of stoicism
 ---